Tsyklon-4M (Cyclone-4M) prepares a move to Canada

 The payload fairing for the new rocket will also be borrowed unchanged from Tsyklon-4.

 Given the advanced level of development and proven reliability of all key components of the proposed rocket, Tsyklon-4M has a good chance of success in the industry, whose history is littered with failed commercial ventures.
-The biggest challenge for the company would be building its launch site largely from scratch.
+The biggest challenge for the company would be developing the first stage engine and building the rocket's launch site largely from scratch.

 Read much more about the history of the Russian space program in a richly illustrated, large-format glossy edition: